 There are in general two types of Bank Guarantee:

-- Direct bank guarantee is a guarantee which is issued by the bank of the account holder directly in favor of the Beneficiary.
+- A direct bank guarantee is a guarantee which is issued by the bank of the account holder directly in favor of the Beneficiary.

-- Indirect guarantee is a guarantee which is issued by a second bank in return for a counter-guarantee.
+- An indirect guarantee is a guarantee which is issued by a second bank in return for a counter-guarantee.